SomeMathew/FlaskTutorial/Tutorial.md

     pass
 ```

-This simple application will be runnable as his with the following commands:
+This simple application will be runnable as is with the following commands:
 ```
 export FLASK_APP=reservation FLASK_ENV=development
 flask run
 ```
 *   The environment variables are necessary for running the application using the flask runner.
     If on windows, use the `set` command instead.
-*   `flask run` will instantiate use the factory to create the app and run it on a development WSGI server.
+*   `flask run` will use the factory to instantiate the app and run it on a development WSGI server.

 Let's break down this part of the application to get a better idea of what is done by the factory method.